Governors Island (North Carolina)

 Governors Island is one of the few islands with permanent residents on Lake Norman, in Westport, a community in Catawba Springs Township, in Lincoln County, North Carolina, US.
 The island is a small, wealthy community located 20 miles northwest of Charlotte, North Carolina, and less than half a mile from mainland Westport in the piedmont of North Carolina.
-This community is in the Denver, North Carolina, zipcode of 28037.
+This community is in the Denver, North Carolina, zip code of 28037.
 The largest subdivision nearby to the north is SailView, a Crescent Community, also in Denver, North Carolina.
-The total population estimate for the island was less than 200 residents as of 2010.

-This gated community is home to approximately 40 affluent homeowners.